lorycontixd/RaytracingAlgorithm/rta.md

 ### Image
 Represent an image pigment, which maps an image onto a material which is then mapped onto an object.
-The image pigment only expects the file path of the image to be loaded into the pigment:
+The image pigment only expects the file path of the image to be loaded into the pigment.

-<center>image(filepath)</center>
+**Syntax:** image(filepath)

 > ⚠️ The input image must be of .pfm format